adamvinueza/binheap/README.md

 These examples show it doesn't matter _what_ you're ordering or what particular order you care about--you can order those things using a binary heap.

+## Applications of binary heaps

+The examples above illustrated uses of a _priority queue_.
+A priority queue isn't a queue, precisely--queues are structures wherein the order of retrieval is identical to the order of insertion--although queues _are_ special cases of priority queues (the ordering relation would be _earlier insertion_).
+Priority queues are defined with an ordering relation, and their items can be retrieved in that order.

+As you may imagine, it's also possible to _sort_ using a binary heap.
+Create a binary heap whose ordering relation is the one you would use to sort the items, put the items into the heap, then extract them from the heap until it is empty;
+the result is a list of items in the proper order.

+## Efficiency of binary heaps

+Binary heaps are efficient data structures.
+Priority queues can be created in _O(n log n)_ time (on par with the most efficient sorting algorithms), and extracting the first item can be done in _O(log n)_ time.